Trabecula: Structure

 Trabecular bone, also called cancellous bone, is porous bone composed of trabeculated bone tissue.
 It can be found at the ends of long bones like the femur, where the bone is actually not solid but is full of holes connected by thin rods and plates of bone tissue.
 The holes (the volume not directly occupied by bone trabecula) is the intertrabecular space, and is occupied by red bone marrow, where all the blood cells are made, as well as fibrous tissue.
 Even though trabecular bone contains a lot of intertrabecular space, its spatial complexity contributes the maximal strength with minimum mass.
 It is noted that the form and structure of trabecular bone are organized to optimally resist loads imposed by functional activities, like jumping, running and squatting.
-And according to Wolff's Law, proposed in 1892, the external shape and internal architecture of bone are determined by external stresses acting on it.
+And according to Wolff's law, proposed in 1892, the external shape and internal architecture of bone are determined by external stresses acting on it.
 The internal structure of the trabecular bone firstly undergoes adaptive changes along stress direction and then the external shape of cortical bone undergoes secondary changes.
 Finally bone structure becomes thicker and denser to resist external loading.

 Because of the increased occurrence of total joint replacement and its impact on bone remodeling, understanding the stress-related and adaptive process of trabecular bone has become a central concern for bone physiologists.
 To understand the role of trabecular bone in age-related bone structure and in the design for bone-implant systems, it is important to study the mechanical properties of trabecular bone as a function of variables such as anatomic site, bone density, and age related issues.
-Mechanical factors including modulus, uniaxial strength, and fatigue properties are must be taken into account.
+Mechanical factors including modulus, uniaxial strength, and fatigue properties must be taken into account.

 Typically, the porosity percent of trabecular bone is in the range 75–95% and the density ranges from 0.2 to 0.8 g/cm3.
 It is noted that the porosity can reduce the strength of the bone, but also reduce its weight.
 The porosity and the manner that porosity is structured affect the strength of material.
 Thus, the micro structure of trabecular bone is typically oriented and grain of porosity is aligned in a direction at which mechanical stiffness and strength are greatest.
-Because of the microstructural directionality, the mechanical properties of trabecular bone are highly an-isotropic.
-The range of young's modulus for trabecular bone is 800 to 14,000 MPa and the strength of failure is 1 to 100 MPa.
+Because of the microstructural directionality, the mechanical properties of trabecular bone are highly anisotropic.
+The range of Young's modulus for trabecular bone is 800 to 14,000 MPa and the strength of failure is 1 to 100 MPa.